 #1: Poor targeting

 Out of everything that kills lead generation, I think this is the #1 killer that affects lead generation.

 Nothing else you do matters if you’re targeting is off.
 If you’ve got this wrong and are targeting a group of people who simply don’t give a shit about your message then you can be sure your marketing will flop.

 Imagine that you’ve got a professional steam cleaning business where you go to people’s homes and give their carpets and upholstery a professional steam clean.

 Now, imagine you run an advertising campaign promoting this service to a suburb where the average household salary is $60k per year and they are people that aren’t interested in maintaining a nice home or the whole ‘keeping up with the Joneses’ kind of attitude.

 Then imagine taking the same promotion and running it in a suburb where the average household salary exceeds $100k per year and at least one person has a subscription to a magazine like Home Living.

-Even with a crap message, the second group is going to be far more receptive than the first group.
+Even with a crap message, the second group is going to be far more receptive to the promotion than the first group.
 One they have the money to spend and two, one person reads Home Living magazine.
 So they are actually interested in maintaining a nice home and following those trends.

 So it’s incredibly obvious now which promotion would do better and the only difference is that the targeting changed.